IsabellaKlunder1/Maximizing-Payment-Funnel-Conversions/README.md

 Business Problem:
-The company was experiencing a low conversion rate in its subscription service, with many customers beginning the sign-up process but failing to complete the payment.
-This created a significant revenue gap, as customers were not successfully transitioning from sign-up to paid subscriptions.
-The finance team needed insights into why customers were dropping off at various stages of the payment process.
+The company was facing a large loss in revenue due to customers starting a subscription but not completing the payment process.
+Many customers were abandoning the payment flow after opting for paid plans, which led to a lower-than-desired conversion rate.
+This issue needed to be resolved to improve customer retention and revenue.

 Methodology:
-- Analyzed the payment funnel by examining user event data from the **payment_status_log**.
-- Focused on tracking and measuring key events such as entering the payment portal, submitting payment details, and processing by a third-party vendor.
-- Identified where customers were abandoning the process or encountering errors.
-- Used SQL to query and aggregate data to calculate conversion rates at each step and uncover friction points.
+Data Cleaning & Preprocessing: Cleaned payment logs, removed incomplete records and merged multiple data sources to track the entire payment process.
+Analytical Techniques:
+Used SQL for data analysis, focusing on identifying friction points in the payment funnel.
+Applied window functions to track customers' progress through the payment process over time.
+Analyzed user and vendor error data to uncover common issues causing drop-offs.
+Tools Used: SQL, Snowflake Data Warehouse, and Data Visualization tools

 Skills:
 -SQL (CTEs, CASE, subqueries, window functions)